ermouth/couchbox/README.md

 __Note__, that REST API employs yet another model of workers, also different from CouchDB.

-On any DB ddoc change hook worker must restart entirely.
+On any DB ddoc change a hook worker must restart entirely.
 In this case running fns aren’t killed immediately, they are allowed to resolve/reject each.
 Worker to die receives
 \_changes until new worker successfully starts, then waits for running jobs to finish, and then terminates itself.